ekirmen/zeatingmaps/README.md

 contains just `key` and `value` columns and is used to persist options such as the Firebase credentials or the cart seat expiration time.

+When populating this table make sure the `firebase-secret-key` value comes from the **Database secrets** section of your Firebase project.
+This is not the API key from the web configuration but the secret used by the Realtime Database REST API.
+If this key is incorrect the `firebase-direct` function will report a success status but no data will appear in the Firebase console.

 ### Testing the Firebase connection

 After configuring the credentials you can verify the integration by visiting